dkanada/beets-fetchartist/README.md

 # fetchartist

 A plugin that fetches artist covers from last.fm and places them in the artist directories.
+They removed this functionality from their API a while ago so this library is parsing the HTML and manually grabbing the images off their site.
 Automatically fetching artist covers during import is not yet supported.

 ## Installation